MicrosoftDocs/powerapps-docs/powerapps-docs/sample-apps/crisis-financial-impact-tracker/deploy-solution.md

 ## Step 1: Download the deployment package

-Download the latest deployment package (.zip) from [here](https://github.com/microsoft/powerapps-tools/blob/master/Apps/CrisisFinancialImpactTracker/CrisisFinancialImpactTracker.zip).

-Before extracting the .zip file, ensure that you unblock it.
+Download the latest deployment package (.zip) from [here](https://github.com/microsoft/powerapps-tools/blob/master/Apps/CrisisFinancialImpactTracker/CrisisFinancialImpactTracker.zip).Before extracting the .zip file, ensure that you unblock it.
+To unblock:

-1. Right-click on the .zip file and select **Properties**.
+- Right-click on the .zip file and select **Properties**.

-1. On the properties dialog box, select **Unblock**, and then select **Apply** followed by **OK**.
+- On the properties dialog box, select **Unblock**, and then select **Apply** followed by **OK**.

-On extracting the .zip file, you will see the following in the extracted folder:
+On extracting the .zip file, you will see the following components in the extracted folder:

 |Component|	Filename |Description
 |-------|-------|------|